-Understanding how your child learns is the key to building a happy, confident, life-long learner.
-Getting a Learning Checkup ensures we are able to provide targeted, individualized instruction so we develop the right learning path for your child.
-Early detection is key in preventing the frustration and cost of addressing learning challenges later in life.
+Understanding how your child learns is the key to ensuring he or she becomes a happy, confident, life-long learner.
+Getting a Learning Checkup ensures that our team has all the information necessary to guide you to the best learning environment for your child.
+Early detection of any weaknesses is key in preventing the frustration and cost of addressing learning challenges later in life.

-Our Learning Checkups assess and identify a child’s individual cognitive strengths and weaknesses and provide strategies for achieving full potential.
+Our Learning Checkups assess and identify a child’s individual learning profile and provide strategies for achieving full potential.

-A Learning Checkup provides great insight and can help you:
+A Learning Checkup provides great insight and can help:

 - Understand differences in learning style

 - Take advantage of critical periods in learning development

 - Pinpoint specific cognitive and academic weaknesses that may be preventing success